glynawe/Vanilla/vanilla.md

     ConstDescription = "const" NAME "=" Constant.

-A Constant is an Expression that is evaluated by the compiler.
+A Constant is an expression that is evaluated by the compiler.
 The declared length of an array is example of an expression that must be constant.
 The only names allowed in a constant expression are the names of other constants and calls to standard procedures.

 A ConstDescription names a constant.
 A named constant may be described more than once, but the additional descriptions must evaluate to the same value.